Information for ambulance clinicians

 2. Is the app safe for me to download on my personal phone?

-Yes, in addition to Consultant Connect App activity being stored in an IG-secure cloud, two-factor authentication is also required upon initial registration.
+Yes, in addition to Consultant Connect App activity being stored in an IG-secure cloud, two-factor authentication is required upon initial registration.

 3. Is the service free?